Should the Board Hold Executive Sessions?

 • Evaluation of the executive director with the executive director.

-Board Cafe logoDespite a certain awkwardness that occurs when staff are asked to leave the room, and despite the frequent need to overcome resistance on the part of the executive director, there are some discussions that are appropriately held just among board members, such as those listed above.
 For example, one board member might want to raise a concern about the Development Director to see whether others share the concern or whether his negative experience was the exception.
 Another board member might want to discuss an issue involving herself and another board member without getting staff involved.
-A frank discussion of the executive director's strengths and weaknesses usually results in both sides being more clear about each other's expectations.
+A frank discussion of the executive director’s strengths and weaknesses usually results in both sides being more clear about each other’s expectations.

 Executive sessions as regular practice